-- a No person shall obstruct the transaction of business at a meeting or behave offensively or improperly.
-If this standing order is ignored, the chairman of the meeting shall request such person(s) to moderate or improve their conduct. - b If person(s) disregard the request of the chairman of the meeting to moderate or improve their c If a resolution made under standing order 2(b) above is ignored, the chairman of the meeting may take further reasonable steps to restore order or to progress the meeting.
+a No person shall obstruct the transaction of business at a meeting or behave offensively or improperly.
+If this standing order is ignored, the chairman of the meeting shall request such person(s) to moderate or improve their conduct.

+- b If person(s) disregard the request of the chairman of the meeting to moderate or improve their conduct, any councillor or the chairman of the meeting may move that the person be no longer heard or be excluded from the meeting.
+The motion, if seconded, shall be put to the vote without discussion. - c If a resolution made under standing order 2(b) is ignored, the chairman of the meeting may take further reasonable steps to restore order or to progress the meeting.
 This may include temporarily suspending or closing the meeting.

-Everdon Parish Council Page 5 of 20 conduct, any councillor or the chairman of the meeting may move that the person be no longer heard or excluded from the meeting.
-The motion, if seconded, shall be put to the vote without discussion.

-3. Meetings generally
+3. MEETINGS GENERALLY